nfrechette/acl/docs/compressing_a_raw_clip.md

 For now, we only implement a single algorithm: [uniformly sampled](algorithm_uniformly_sampled.md).
 This is a simple and excellent algorithm to use for everyday animation clips.

 The compression level used will dictate how much time to spend optimizing the variable bit rates.
-Lower levels are faster but produced a larger compresses size.
+Lower levels are faster but produce a larger compressed size.

-While we support various [rotation and vector quantization formats](rotation_and_vector_formats.md), the overall best performing are the *variable* variants.
+While we support various [rotation and vector quantization formats](rotation_and_vector_formats.md), the *variable* variants are generally the best.
 It is safe to use them for all your clips but if you do happen to run into issues with some exotic clips, you can easily fallback to less aggressive variants.

 [Segmenting](http://nfrechette.github.io/2016/11/10/anim_compression_uniform_segmenting/) ensures that large clips are split into smaller segments and compressed independently to allow a smaller memory footprint as well as faster compression and decompression.